 Paula Shirk, Founder of BB2C, featured in Mainstream Medici by Joan Oleck and Laura Collins-Hughes, “Contribute New York.”

 “Later that week I met Kim, a Cambodian woman who is the local project manager for Brooklyn Bridge to Cambodia.
 BB2C imports treadle pumps that enable small-scale farmers to water their fields efficiently and grow high cash crops during the dry season.
 On the way to visit farmers using these pumps, Kim chatted to us in great English and gave us insights into life in Cambodia.
 She also told us about her work with BB2C, laughing as she explained that often when she first comes to a village they call her “the cheating NGO”.
 This is because she goes to villages to explain the value of buying a product that will enable farmers to increase their income, not to bring free snacks and give things away.”

--Kim, BB2C’s program manager, co-featured in a blog written by Jana Svedova, co-founder of Synergy Social Ventures.
+Kim, BB2C’s program manager, was co-featured in a blog written by Jana Svedova, co-founder of Synergy Social Ventures.

-Check the latest articles of our Press kit:
+Check the latest articles in our Press kit:

 BB2C attended the ASEAN (Association of Southeast Asian Nations) Impact Challenge competition in Kuala Lumpur, Malaysia.
 The Challenge attracted the best social innovators in Asia.
 BB2C’s rice technology came in among the top 10 out of 240 teams.